-Knockoffs – This term refers to a garment or accessory that looks very similar to the original design but likely does not utilize the original designer’s name, logo, original print, etc. This is the term most frequently used in connection with the perfectly legal garments and accessories that fast fashion retailers – like Zara, H&M, Forever 21, and Nasty Gal – churn out, based on garments and accessories straight from the runway.
+Knockoffs – This term refers to a garment or accessory that looks very similar to another pre-existing design but likely does not utilize the original designer’s name, logo, original print, etc. This is the term most frequently used in connection with the perfectly legal garments and accessories that fast fashion retailers – like Zara, H&M, Forever 21, and Nasty Gal – manufacture and sell, based on garments and accessories straight from the runway.

-For instance, in 2013, fast fashion retailer Rare London created a dress (pictured below, left), which bore a Rare London label, and was nearly identical to an existing Michael Kors design (pictured below, right).
-This is perfectly legal in the U.S., as long as Kors doesn't hold design patent protection over the appearance of the dress (which he does not, as such protection is rare for such seasonal items).
+For instance, in 2015, fast fashion retailer Nasty Gal created a dress (pictured below, right), which bore a Nasty Gal label, and looked quite similar to a dress that Alexander Wang showed as part of his Spring/Summer 2015 collection (pictured below, left).
+This is perfectly legal in the U.S., as long as Wang does not hold design patent protection over the appearance of the dress (which he does not, as such protection is rare for such seasonal items).

-Counterfeits – Last but not least, counterfeiting is a term that is most commonly used in connection with trademark law.
+Counterfeits – Counterfeiting is a term that is most commonly used in connection with trademark law.
 As indicated above, all counterfeits are infringements, but not all infringements are counterfeits.
 This is because the requirements that must be met for something to be deemed a counterfeit are higher than those required for a good that infringes a party’s trademark.

 A counterfeit is a good that is produced by a party (other than the trademark holder) that knowingly and deliberately uses another's trademark without the authorization to do so.
 This is almost always paired with the company's intent to deceive the consumer by presenting itself as the trademark holder by way of the fake logo, fake tag, etc.